Privia Health Group Inc. (PRVA) Shares Down Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Privia Health Group Inc. (PRVA) has been mixed in recent times.
-The stock has received a bullish of “buy” and “hold” ratings from analysts.
+In conclusion, Privia Health Group Inc. (PRVA) has seen better performance in recent times.
+Analysts have a bullish opinion on the stock, with some rating it as a “buy” and others rating it as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.